SixArm/sixarm_ruby_date_days/README.md

     date.weekend? #=> true when the date is a weekend day.

-A workweek day is Monday to Friday.
+A workweek day is Monday through Friday.

 A weekend day is Sunday or Saturday.